susheeljamakayala22/Project1/README.md

   - Created DB called Project1 using Public schema
   - Load a data file from the MSU CS server
   - Have the following API routes
-    - findAll
+    - getAll
-    - findOne
+    - getOne
-    - findClosest
+    - getClosest

 Assignment Description: